Pranavjeet-Naidu/cggmp21/README.md

 * Trusted dealer (importing key into TSS)

 This crate **does not** (currently) support:
-* Key refresh for threshold keys (i.e., t-out-of-n)
+* Key refresh for both threshold (i.e., t-out-of-n) and non-threshold (i.e., n-out-of-n) keys
 * Identifiable abort
-* The (5+1)-round signing protocol

 Our implementation has been audited by Kudelski.
 Report can be found [here][report].

-> About notion of threshold and non-threshold keys: originally, CGGMP24 paper does not have support of arbitrary `t` and only works with non-threshold n-out-of-n keys.
-We have added support of arbitrary threshold $2 \le t \le n$, however, we made it possible to opt out thresholdness so original CGGMP24 protocol can be carried out if needed.

 ## Running the protocol